Skip to content

 Exchange and completion

-Your solicitor exchanges contracts with the seller’s, your deposit is paid over and a completion date is set.
-After that, the sale is legally binding.
+Your solicitor exchanges contracts with the seller’s side, your deposit is paid over, and a completion date is set.
+From the moment contracts are exchanged, the sale is legally binding.

 12. 12